Migrating information about COF purchases and payment card tokens

 • If the information does not match, they correct the details upon the coordination with the merchant.

-• If the information matches, they recommend that the merchant contact the third-party acquirer for updating the information and then provide the ecommpay specialists with the updated details.
+• If the information matches, they recommend that the merchant contact the previous acquirer for updating the information and then provide the ecommpay specialists with the updated details.

 Note: Processing of payments with the use of the migrated information via the ecommpay platform is only possible after the confirmation of the information correctness is received from the merchant.